-What a lovely series and what great episodes from My Mister (also known as My Ajusshi) could have been had it been presented in English with an emotional voice-over.
+What a lovely series and what great episodes from My Mister (also known as My Ajusshi) could have been having it been presented in English with an emotional voice-over.
 Unfortunately, this series was presented in a robotic, documentary style of the worst kind and that ruined the English version.
 So, let’s look at the Korean version instead.

 This is a series developed and directed by Kim Won-Seok, the director of the great series “Signal,” so it comes with a pedigree of quality and professionalism.
 The series is written by Park Hae-young, who wrote “Another Miss Oh,” between the two of them, they have some serious excellent projects.